veritrans/Veritrans-ios-sdk/MidtransSDK/readme.md

 	```

 #### Integration
-#####After you're done installing the SDK, configure it with your Midtrans API keys and merchant url.
+After you're done installing the SDK, configure it with your Stripe API keys.